NARRAGANSETT CHAMBER OF COMMERCE

 The Narragansett Chamber of Commerce is organized for the purpose of advancing the commercial, industrial, recreational, civic and general interests of the Town of Narragansett, Washington County and the State of Rhode Island by:

-- Creating more intelligent business and public opinion regarding town, county, state and national legislative and political affairs;
+- Creating a more well informed business and public opinion regarding town, county, state and national legislative and political affairs;

-- Preventing controversies which are detrimental to the expansion and growth of business and the communities within the trade area;
+- Creating awareness and advocacy around legislation that impacts the expansion and growth of business and the communities within the trade area;

 - Promoting programs of civic, social and cultural nature which are designed to increase the functional and aesthetic value of the community;